 Shareholder Derivative Litigation

 The three derivative cases filed in the Central District of California were consolidated into a single action on June 21, 2021 (under Case No. 2:21-cv-04202).
 On April 18, 2022, the plaintiffs filed their consolidated amended complaint in the consolidated action.
 On June 2, 2022, the defendants filed motions to dismiss, which the Company joined in with respect to the arguments related to the plaintiffs’ lack of standing, as well as a motion to stay the case pending resolution of the Securities Class Action.
-On October 3, 2022, the Court granted the Defendants’ motion to stay the action pending resolution of the Securities Class Action.
-On October 2, 2022, the Court granted the Defendants' motion to stay the action pending resolution of the Securities Class Action.
+In accordance with the Court’s Scheduling Order of June 22, 2022, plaintiffs filed their opposition to the motion

 A fourth case, originally filed in the Southern District of Ohio, was transferred to the Central District of California on November 5, 2021 (under Case No. 2:21-cv-08734) and assigned to the same judge who presides over the Securities Class Action and the consolidated Central District of California derivative action.
 Plaintiffs filed their first amended complaint on May 2, 2022.
 On July 22, 2022, the Court granted the Defendants’ motion to stay the action pending resolution of the Securities Class Action.